Launching April 13: The Consent of the Governed: Celebrating America’s 250th Anniversary of the Declaration of Independence

 Guest Essayist: Colin Hanna

-Guest Essayist: Joerg Knipprath – Professor at Southwestern Law School
+Guest Essayist: Joerg Knipprath – Professor At Southwestern Law School

 Guest Essayist: Reeve Bull

-Guest Essayist: Andrew Langer – President of the Institute for Liberty
+Guest Essayist: Andrew Langer – President Of The Institute For Liberty

-Essay 18C – Founding Documents
+Essay 18c – The Meat Inspection Act and Founding Documents

 Guest Essayist: Peter Roff